VETERANS: Swift River is proud to offer a specialized Veterans Treatment Program. Call 413-570-9698 or click to learn more about our VA treatment.

 Is My Husband an Alcoholic?
 Recognizing the Signs of Alcohol Use Disorder

-Understanding the signs of alcohol use disorder (AUD) helps a partner make informed decisions about seeking help for their husband
+Understanding the signs of alcohol use disorder (AUD) helps a partner make informed decisions about seeking help

 Concerns about a spouse’s drinking habits can create significant stress and uncertainty in a marriage.
 Understanding the signs of alcohol use disorder (AUD) helps a partner make informed decisions about seeking help for their husband and supporting their loved one’s recovery.